aanteque/A2_Group7A_MidTermGame/README.md

 ## Description

-Calcucino is a betting game where you, the player, put money behind your guesses and answer number related problems.
+Calcusino is a betting game where you, the player, put money behind your guesses and answer number related problems.
 The numbers flip, fuzz, and dissappear quickly, so think carefully about your bets!

 ---